nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. CoordiMate shows a list of persons.
 3. User requests to add tag(s) to a specific person in the list by index.
 4. CoordiMate edits the person to include the specified tag(s).
+5. CoordiMate informs the user of the added tag(s).

    Use case ends.